Potato Rye Loaf

 7

 Preheat oven at least 1 hour prior to baking.
 You should use the hottest oven you can get, so at least 200℃.
 Hotter if you can.
-If you are lucky enough to have a Combi Steam oven from Kleenmaid or any other brand for that matter, go ahead and use the steam function with the hottest oven possible.
+If you are lucky enough to have a Combi Steam oven, go ahead and use the steam function with the hottest oven possible.
 If you don’t have a steam oven, you can place the bread into a paper lined Varoma dish to rise.
 Preheat the water to boiling point (1L takes 8 minutes to reach a rolling boil) and steam 10 min/Varoma/speed 3.
 Place into the oven on just a rack (no tray) on the paper, and bake 20 minutes.
 Turn the oven down to 180℃ and bake for anywhere between 20 and 40 minutes depending on the darkness of the crust you are hoping for.
 The crust will thicken with longer baking as well.

 8